Change how you play to achieve more success.

-I’ve been reading Edge by Laura Huang.
-The book is about overcoming adversity and misperceptions and achieving more success.
-Despite what you have been told, hard work and grit is not enough because “the system” is not a level playing field.
+According to the book Edge by Laura Huang, hard work and grit is not enough because “the system” is not a level playing field.
+However, you can overcome adversity and misperceptions to achieve more success.

 Covid is adding another layer of challenge.
-What you did to achieve success is no longer going to produce the same results.
+What you did to achieve success pre-Covid will not produce the same results.
 Let go and think about your attributes that can provide value and open doors to new opportunities.
-In other words, if you had an EDGE that worked, it’s time to rethink your EDGE.
+In other words, if you had an edge that worked, it’s time to rethink your edge.

 Edge is an acronym used to describe what you need to do to achieve success.